gsoft-inc/wl-extensions-mongo/README.md

 * How can I instrument my code, considering the MongoDB C# driver doesn't natively support OpenTelemetry?
 * How can I execute integration tests in an isolated environment?
 Using a shared database requires cleanup, leading to unreliable test results.

-**GSoft.Extensions.Mongo** was developed to address these challenges.
+**Workleap.Extensions.Mongo** was developed to address these challenges.
 We offer a straightforward, flexible, and standard approach to adding and configuring the MongoDB C# driver in your C# projects.
-Here is an overview of the features of GSoft.Extensions.Mongo:
+Here is an overview of the features of Workleap.Extensions.Mongo:

 * **Support for dependency injection**: We use [Microsoft's modern dependency injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) (`IServiceCollection`) to expose MongoDB's classes and interfaces.
 * **Standardized configuration**: We leverage [Microsoft's configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration), enabling easy configuration of MongoDB settings via diverse configuration providers of your choice.
 The [options pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options) simplifies overriding and extending any setting, including static MongoDB settings (custom serializers and convention packs).